GandhiCloudLab/wcare-web/pipeline/readme.md

 It may show the previous params, you need to click on `Create New Pipeline Resource`

-### 3. Run Pipeline for Wcare Finanace
+### 3. Run Pipeline for Wcare User

-Repeat the above steps for Finanance microservice.
+Repeat the above steps for User microservice.
 But you need to the below parameters.

 ```
 git-source-repo = https://github.com/GandhiCloudLab/wcare-user